 While rare enough, it is a concern to some regarding their venue and if their potential photographer has or has not worked there before.
-In the past I recall to have lost only one booking because the couple felt that since I had not worked at their proposed wedding venue previously they had concerns, they made this clear, but for me the concerns were unfounded.
+In the past I recall to have lost only one booking because the couple felt that since I had not worked at their proposed wedding venue previously they had concerns, they made this clear.
+For me the concerns were unfounded.
 What struck me was the lack of trust in what I do and how I go about it.

 In the time I have been busy working as a documentary wedding photographer I have not only worked the length and breadth of Cork but of the country.
-Each and every year I’m lucky to get around and visit new places, new people and given the now broad approach to civil and humanists ceremonies, some very cool and funky venues.
-To me it is refreshing being in a new venue, it can bring new opportunities.
+Each and every year I’m lucky to get around and visit new places.
+New people and given the now broad approach to civil and humanists ceremonies, some very cool and funky venues.
+To me it is refreshing being in a new venue.
+It can bring new opportunities.
 But what is it that makes a wedding day?
 It is what the bride and groom, their friends and families bring to it.
 If there is enough joy and atmosphere then the rest will fall into place.

 In the past I would often check out a venue before the day.
 What was I looking at?
 A building.
 What happens on a wedding day?
 A lot of energy and fun, and this is the focus, if the building is dynamic then that will be integrated into the images, what if it just a marquee?
 Well, good light seems available and the focus is on the atmosphere and fun.

-If there is a concern about this then I don’t think it should be so, as I often state, put the focus on the photography.
+If there is a concern about this then I don’t think it should be so.
+As I often state, put the focus on the photography.
 If you resonate with it the go with your gut instinct.
 Worrying about how I may react with the venue is purely superficial and serves as nothing more than a distraction.